Laragear/WebAuthn/README.md

 }
 ```

+> [!IMPORTANT]
+>
-> Both `AttestationRequest` and `AttestedRequest` validates the authenticated user.
+> Both `AttestationRequest` and `AttestedRequest` require the authenticated user.
 If the user is not authenticated, an HTTP 403 status code will be returned.

 ### Attestation User verification